Probing the Cosmic Reionization History with JWST: Gunn-Peterson and Ly$\alpha$ Damping Wing Absorption at $4.5 < z < 13$: Lyman Alpha Damping Wing Measurement

-While we use the marginalized posterior PDF given by \ref{pdf_xhi}, we define the best-fit spectra by the model generated from the combination of $\langle x_{\rm \HI} \rangle$ and the template that yield the maximum probability density.
-We calculate the probability density with all the template (i.e., m1 to m7) and $\langle x_{\rm \HI} \rangle$ from 0 to 1 with a grid size of $\Delta \langle x_{\rm \HI}\rangle=0.05$.
+While we use the marginalized posterior PDF given by \ref{pdf_xhi}, we define the best-fit final model spectra by the final model spectra generated from the combination of $\langle x_{\rm \HI} \rangle$ and the original template types that yield the minimum chi-square for the representation purpose.
+We calculate the probability density with all the template types (i.e., m1 to m7) and $\langle x_{\rm \HI} \rangle$ from 0 to 1 with a grid size of $\Delta \langle x_{\rm \HI}\rangle=0.05$.